 Let’s keep going, shall we?

-- Employees know which companies have great culture and which companies invest in people.
+- Employees know which companies have great culture and which companies care about making an investment in their people.
 You can likely identify companies that fit this description within your own community.
 There are those who have a waiting list of eager, exceptionally-qualified talent.
 And those who are constantly posting new job openings for the same position like an endless revolving door.

 Millennials are the largest generation currently in the workforce, so paying special attention to their needs is key.
 Ask yourself this: how can you possibly win the war on talent when you don’t actually do the things that the talent wants?